Hide Tanning Workshop

 Available Spaces: limited to 8 adults (no unchaperoned minors)

-Cost: $525 online or by check at the address below. (hot meals & overnight rustic lodging included)
+Cost: $525 single or $1025 couples discount, online or by check at the address below. (hot meals & overnight rustic lodging included)

 Mail to: Carolyn Jordan, 1801 West Lexington Avenue, High Point, NC.
 27262